benchow/obsidian-bgtd-plugin/README.md

 2. **Create tasks** in any Markdown file using the standard format: `- [ ] Task description`
 3. **Check off tasks** as you complete them
    - Tasks will immediately show a green checkmark and completion date: `- [x] Task ✅ 2024-01-15`
+   - The visual feedback is instant and doesn't require file processing
-   - After a brief 500ms delay, tasks will move to the corresponding "_Done" file
+   - Tasks will move to the corresponding "_Done" file automatically
 4. **Reactivate tasks** by unchecking them in the "_Done" file
-   - Tasks will immediately lose their date/time stamp
+   - Tasks will immediately lose their date/time stamp in the DOM
-   - After a brief delay, they'll move back to the original file as active tasks
+   - They'll move back to the original file as active tasks automatically
 5. **View completion history** in your "_Done" files with timestamps

 ### Date/Time Format